-Ian Carter starts this interview by saying that he is a simple person, whose life has had an interesting journey.
+Ian Carter starts this Living with Purpose interview by saying that he is a simple person, whose life has had an interesting journey.
 He started as a Teacher, became a Youth Officer, and a Director of Community Economic Development, before spending over 20 years as CEO of Anglicare WA.
 Ian talks about how his Anglican faith has been a key factor in taking on this role, and also staying committed to it over the long term.
 He also reflects on how his commitment to social justice has deepened over the years, and how having passed 60 he has given himself the liberty to shout at the TV and radio when people make unjust statements.

 This interview occurred when Ian was CEO of Anglicare WA and he expected to retire in the following year or so.
 He reflects on how to do this well, and how he might reflect his purpose once he leaves Anglicare WA.